MandlaMthethwa/recipe-application/README.md

 # Installation and Start
 To run the project locally, follow these steps:
 ### npm install
-### npm start ,This will start the development server and open the app in your default browser at http://localhost:3000.
+### npm start
+This will start the development server and open the app in your default browser at http://localhost:3000.

 # Technologies Used
 ## React: